andraspatka/q-swarm/README.md

 ### Optional step - installing GALIB: Genetic Algorithms Library

-**Note: Although the build finishes without a problem, running the argos3-examples which require GALIB result in a Segmentation fault error.**
+**Note:** Although the build finishes without a problem, running the argos3-examples which require GALIB result in a Segmentation fault error.
+Unfortunate.
+A solution for this problem is yet to be found.

 First download distribution 247 from the following link: http://lancet.mit.edu/ga/dist/